-A permit will lapse if the holder no longer qualifies as a member's club or no longer qualifies under the 'fast-track' system, or the permit is surrendered.
+A permit will lapse if the holder no longer qualifies as a member's club or the permit is surrendered.
 A permit may be cancelled if the premises are used wholly or mainly by children and/or young persons or where an offence under the Act or breach of a permit condition has been committed by the applicant in the course of gaming activities.